-Matriculation occurs at the start of a student’s course, it marks the student’s entry to the University community, and their agreement to the rules and regulations of the Universty.
-The word itself comes from medieval latin (matriculare) and reflects the ancient practices of the University.
+Matriculation occurs at the start of a student’s course, it marks the student’s entry to the University community, and their agreement to the rules and regulations of the University.
+The word itself comes from medieval Latin matriculare and reflects the ancient practices of the University.
 Your matriculation marks the formal admission of a student to membership of the University and the occasion is marked by a Matriculation Photograph and a Matriculation Dinner at the start of the year.

 When you matriculate, you will be required to subscribe to the following declaration by signing the Matriculation Registration Form:

 “I promise to observe the Statutes and Ordinances of the University as far as they concern me, and to pay due respect and obedience to the Chancellor and other officers of the University.”

 Only by signing these documents does the student become recognised as a full member of the University and College.